cariad/cariad/README.md

 - `wev` can [set Amazon Web Services named profiles per-project](https://wevcli.app/examples/aws-profile-per-project).
 - `wev` can [request an Amazon Web Services CodeArtifact authorisation token on behalf of pipenv](https://wevcli.app/examples/aws-codeartifact).

-### sitestack.cloud 🌍

-With (almost) one-click, [sitestack.cloud](https://sitestack.cloud) deploys all the infrastructure you need to host a static website in your own Amazon Web Services account.

-Just drag-and-drop your site into the S3 bucket we deploy, and it’s live behind **HTTPS**, a **global CDN** and **beautiful URLs**; no `index.html` on the end.

-Perfect for Hugo, Jekyll and other static site generators!

 ### s3headersetter 🎁

 [s3headersetter](https://github.com/cariad/s3headersetter) is a cross-platform CLI tool for setting HTTP headers on Amazon Web Services S3 objects.